 If you missed it, I previously shared our design plans and inspirations for the playroom.
-You can also check out the progress of this DIY room project, including how I installed shiplap planks vertically.
+You can also check out the progress of this DIY room project, including how I installed primed shiplap planks vertically.

 The playroom is a special space in our home.
 A lot of love was put into making this room perfect for our kids, from early mornings and into the nights.
 You can see behind the scenes progress in my Instagram Stories.

 We’re enjoying the playroom already – learning, playing, watching movies and experiencing good, fun times with the kids.
 I’m getting emotional writing this up!
-It’s been awesome to finally personalize the kids’ space, adding my personal touches in every corner.
+It’s been awesome to finally personalize the kids’ play space, adding my personal touches in every corner.